jamisont/wecode-moareverything/README.md

 ## About the app

 This is a single-page web app to serve images of animals and inspirational captions.
-The images and captions are stored in res/ and are served up by Node.js.
+The images for the node app are stored in static/, while the captions are stored in node-data.txt, and are served up by Node.js.

 ## Required tools